Peplide22/Peptide-Library-Designer/README.md

        python app.py
 -> By default application will run on the development server at 127.0.0.1:5000

+Remark:
+1. Please note that the application requires MODELLER 10.1 to be preinstalled for successful execution.
+MODELLER 10.1 is a licensed software, and a valid license is necessary for its installation and use.(Link:https://salilab.org/modeller/10.1/release.html)
-Remark: Please be aware that the current iteration of this tool is tailored exclusively for designing peptides targeting the SARS-CoV-2 spike protein.
+2. Please be aware that the current iteration of this tool is tailored exclusively for designing peptides targeting the SARS-CoV-2 spike protein.
 Extending its applicability to other proteins is currently in progress.

 To test the pipeline described in the paper, kindly upload the provided pbd files located in the Peplide_Demofiles directory.